DefGuard/docs/getting-started/one-line-install.md

 Downgrading to the production release may not be trivial afterwards because of the changes made to the database during the upgrade.
 {% endhint %}

-If you provide all required configuration options after the script finishes you should have a fully functional defguard instance with an enrollment proxy and VPN gateway to connect WireGuard clients to.
+If you provide all required configuration options after the script finishes you should have a fully functional Defguard instance with an enrollment proxy and VPN gateway to connect WireGuard clients to.

 Of course if you feel rightly uneasy about running random shell scripts from the internet feel free to inspect the [source code](https://raw.githubusercontent.com/DefGuard/deployment/main/docker-compose/setup.sh).